 Other symptoms may include:

-Your doctor is likely to take a medical history and ask you about your symptoms and overall health.
-Your doctor may examine you, including listening to your breathing with a stethoscope.
+Your doctor will ask you about the symptoms and your overall health.
+They may examine you, including listening to your breathing with a stethoscope.

 Other tests may include:

 - blood tests to check for infections or other possible causes of your condition

 - breathing tests (lung function tests) to check how well your lungs are working

 Although there is currently no cure for bronchiectasis, early treatment is important to control infections, relieve symptoms and prevent further lung damage.

 - bronchodilators — medicines that help open up the airways. making breathing easier